Frequently asked questions

 Will my location affect the performance of my rooflight?
 If your project is located near to the coast or in an area of high pollution it can make a difference to the life of your roof light.
 That is why all Stella rooflights are manufactured from a 316 stainless with a C5 powder coat finish, so you can be sure that your rooflight is protected longer than any other metal rooflight on the market.
 High salt content or pollution can attack the protective paint coatings which in the case of standard carbon steel rooflights will reduce the effective life considerably.

-All Stella Rooflights are manufactured from laser cut, folded and welded 316 stainless steel sections, and given additional protection by a polyester powder paint finish to a C5 application.
+All Stella Rooflights are manufactured from laser cut, folded and welded 316 stainless steel sections, and given additional protection by a paint finish to a Marine Grade application.

 This combination should ensure a long and low maintenance life but is subject to the following factors: